emcwhirter-usgs/earthquake-eventadmin/readme_git_install.md

 3. Clone from fork (update for your fork).
    Navigate to the _HOME_ directory that you want to use for projects.
    Copy the __SSH__ URL located in the right-hand column near the bottom.
+   Paste it in the terminal with `git clone`.
 It should look similar to this:

         git clone git@github.com:[your username]/earthquake-eventadmin.git